|

 Some thoughts on the spiritual dimensions of worldwide philosophical and

-religious dialog, and a suggestion that integral deism is uniquely centrally
+religious dialog, and a suggestion that integral deism and agnostic relativism

 Critiques or improvements?
 Send them to mail{at}accelerating.org.